phantom/sign-in-with-solana/README.md

 ## Dapp Integration
 SIWS comes with first-class support in both the Solana Wallet Standard and Solana Wallet Adapter libraries.
 If your dapp makes use of the Solana Wallet Adapter, migration is easy.
 ### Overview
-1. User chooses one of the standard wallets (wallet standard compatible wallets)
+1. User chooses one of the standard wallets (Wallet Standard compatible wallets)
 2. Dapp checks if the given wallet has the signIn feature enabled
 3. If not, Dapp continues with the legacy authentication mechanism using connect + signMessage
 4. Else, Dapp constructs the signInInput which is an object containing a set of standard message parameters as defined in the spec.
 5. The Dapp sends this object to the Wallet and requests signIn
-6. The Dapp receieves the constructed message, the message signature and the public address of the connected account from the Wallet
+6. The Dapp receives the constructed message, the message signature and the public address of the connected account from the Wallet
 7. The Dapp verifies the returned message and the signature against the signInInput provided to the Wallet.
 This verification happens server-side
 8. On successful verification, the authentication process is completed and the user is connected and authenticated to the Dapp